Gordon999/Pi-MP3_Player/README.md

 Tested on Pi 2 v1.1 and Pi 4, using Buster.

-You can also try v86 BETA with new features.
+New features.

 -Adds a display of Playlist time, and time left to play.

--External volume controls and STOP switch, on GPIO 36,38 & 40. switches to gnd to operate.
+-Optional external volume UP/DOWN and START/STOP switches, on GPIO 36,38 & 40. switches to gnd to operate.

--ADD album to .m3u will find all tracks in the album if shuffle switched on.
+-'ADD artist to .m3u' will make a m3u file with all tracks by a selected artist.

 ## LCD Screenshot